KunalSar0de/Ecommerce/README.md

 Ecommerce - Node
 -------------------------------------------------------------

-Overview
+Overview :
-This Node.js project serves as the backend for an e-commerce application, providing a robust set of APIs to support various functionalities..
+This Node.js project serves as the backend for an e-commerce application, providing a robust set of APIs to support various functionalities.

 -------------------------------------------------------------

 Technologies Used :
-Node.js
+- Node.js
-MongoDB for data storage
+- MongoDB for data storage
-Express.js for API routing
+- Express.js for API routing

 -------------------------------------------------------------

-Prerequisites
+Prerequisites :
 Make sure you have the following installed:
-Node.js
+- Node.js
-MongoDB
+- MongoDB

 -------------------------------------------------------------
 Features